 If you are interested in MarCELL, be sure to use the code Imagine20 to save $20.

-On a lighter note, if you are looking for a pack n’ play for dogs– California Beach Co. recently came out with a Pop N. Go playpen for dogs.
+If you are looking for a pack n’ play for dogs– California Beach Co. recently came out with a Pop N. Go playpen for dogs.
 We LOVE our playpen for our baby girl from California Beach Co. and know how easy it is to assemble and take down.
 With all the other things that must be set up at the beginning of a trip it’s nice to have something so easy.
 Also the playpen is super light-weight, not adding much to your overall towing limit.
-We personally use leads (chains) wrapped around trees or the picnic table.
+They are currently offering our followers 10% that can be used in addition to their current sales!
+Use the code Imaginecamper.

 We swear by the dog hammocks for the back seat of our vehicles.
 It has saved the leather and fabric from dog nails, dirt, and all that dog hair we have.
 Vacuuming the truck after a trip is not as big of a chore with dog hammock.
 Our pups seem to be more comfortable on the trip with something to lean against.